midir99/notes-for-cka/learn-kubernetes/05-creating-pod-using-yaml.md

-# Creating a POD using Yaml
+# Creating a POD using YAML

 ## YAML?